rjspencer/docs/theming.md

 Include the jPlayer JavaScript library.
 Requires that {jQuery} is also included and comes before the {jPlayer} variable.

 ### Link-\[%Section]
-Get a relative url to a particular section of the site.
+Get a relative url to a particular section of the site. *Note: This will also reflect any changes to [Page URLs](#page-options) you might have made*

-Supported: Audio, Events, EventsPast, Blog, Statuses, Photos, Videos, Home, Store
+Supported: Audio, Events, EventsPast, Blog, Statuses, Photos, Videos, Home, Store, Fansite

-Example: `<a href="{Link-Videos}">See my killer video about how to weave baskets underwater!</a>`
+	<a href="{Link-Videos}">See my killer video about how to weave baskets underwater!</a>
+	becomes
-Example return: `<a href="/account-name/videos">See my killer videos about how to weave baskets underwater!</a>`
+	<a href="/account-name-or-custom-domain/videos">See my killer videos about how to weave baskets underwater!</a>

 ## Custom Variables
 You can define blocks of code to reuse throughout the rest of your theme.
 This can be useful when repeating layout elements on your site on some pages, but not others.